nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure that you have Java 11 or above installed on your computer
+1. Ensure that you have Java 11 installed on your computer
     1. Click [here](https://www.java.com/en/download/help/version_manual.html) for steps on how to check your Java version
     2. Click